-Alan Ward has been a book designer for artists, galleries and art-house publishers since moving to Manchester 29 years ago.
-During this period he has quietly continued to make his own personal photographic work, but in 2013 made the conscious decision to develop his artistic practice to respond to the ideas of ‘place’, ‘loss’ and ‘cultural heritage’ in our surroundings.
+Alan Ward has been a book designer for artists, galleries and art-house publishers since moving to Manchester 30 years ago.
+During this period he quietly continued to make his own personal photographic work, but in 2013 made the conscious decision to develop his artistic practice to respond to the ideas of ‘place’, ‘loss’ and ‘cultural heritage’ in our surroundings.
 This has led to commissions and projects through other mediums, including video, text and public art.

 Many of his commissions are informed by research and engagement, whether historical or community led.
 Archives both personal and institutional have become a significant reference point for exploration and reflection on ideas centred on the construction of historical narratives, identities, and individual and collective memories.
+This year he has been lucky enough to receive an Arts Council England ‘Developing Your Creative Practice’ grant to explore new and more experimental output and engagement.

 He enjoys making unexpected discoveries, connections, and combining idiosyncratic observations to consider alternative readings and perspectives on our surroundings.
 Like W G Sebald, Ward is interested in opening up a discourse with a wider audience investigating ‘the transience of all human things’ and how the memory of places is fundamental to a sense of self.